 During a flood, xMatters automatically notifies and updates the targeted recipients of the event that triggered the flood.
 If you're not a targeted recipient and want to be informed when event floods occur and are ongoing in your system, you can subscribe to receive these notifications.

-xMatters includes an internal communication plan with a built-in one-way FYI subscription for event floods.
-When you create a subscription, you can select a specific communication plan or integration that you'd like to receive event flood notifications about.
+xMatters includes an internal workflow with a built-in one-way FYI subscription for event floods.
+When you create a subscription, you can select a specific form or integration that you'd like to receive event flood notifications about.

 To subscribe to event flood control alerts:

 - Click your user name at the top-right corner of the page.
 A drop-down menu appears.